mdbridge/click-by-voice/README.md

 ### Hint display

-* The placement of hints is suboptimal and disrupts the flow of some webpages
+* The default hinting mode, inline, disrupts the flow of some webpages and its hints can be clipped
-  * Experimental: `:+o` uses overlays for hints; this can make text hard to read, but disturbs the flow less.
-* Sometimes hints are unreadable due to clipping
-  * Experimental: `:+h` uses overlays when inline hints might get clipped.
+  * switching to the new hinting mode, hybrid (`:+h`), usually solves this
+  * if that fails, the overlay mode (`:+o`) should not disturb the flow at all at the cost of making text hard to read
 * Sometime hints are too hard to read due to inadequate contrast between foreground and background colors
-  * Experimental: `:+c` increases the contrast of hints
+  * Adding the high contrast hints switch (e.g, `:+c`) should make the hints stand out more and be easier to read at the cost of making them more distracting

-### Other
+### Other issues

-* Executing a command (especially the popping up part) is slower than I'd like

-* Does not work on chrome:// URLs like settings and extensions pages;
+* Click by Voice, like any Chrome extension, is unable to run on chrome:// URLs like settings and extensions pages or in built-in dialog boxes like the "add bookmarks" dialog box justify line
-  ditto https://chrome.google.com URLS (e.g., developer dashboard)
+  * ditto https://chrome.google.com URLS (e.g., developer dashboard)
-* Does not work in some pop-ups, for example, the add bookmarks pop up

-Experimental modifiers to show hint commands are just that, experimental.
-I reserve the right to change or remove them without notice.

 ## Other